galaxyproject/training-material/topics/assembly/tutorials/vgp_genome_assembly/tutorial.md

 ![Figure 5: QUAST initial plot](../../images/vgp_assembly/QUAST_initial.png "QUAST HTML report.
 Statistics of the primary and alternate assembly (a).
 Cumulative length plot (b).")

-According to the report, both assemblies are quite similar; the primary assembly includes 33 contigs, whose cumulative length is around 23.5Mbp.
-On the other hand, the second alternate assembly includes 35 contigs, whose total lenght is 25.5Mbp.
-As we can see in the figure 5b, the assemblies are much larger than the estimated genome sizes (dotted line), which means that both include duplicated sequences.
+According to the report, both assemblies are quite similar; the primary assembly includes 18 contigs, whose cumulative length is around 12.1Mbp.
+On the other hand, the second alternate assembly includes 17 contigs, whose total lenght is 11.3Mbp.
+As we can see in the figure 5b, the alternate assembly is slighly smaller than the primary assembly.

 > ### {% icon question %} Questions
 >